 Design leadership.
 Leading a team offers a great opportunity to help people and watch them grow.
 It’s also a chance to hire and build a richly diverse and equitable workplace.
 The “right person for the job” isn’t so just because of their skills.
 The broader their perspective, the more interesting, innovative, and human their thinking and design choices become.

 UX content design.
 This is a term I’m using for UX content strategy.
 After working as a UX writer, you realize being good at what you do involves a lot more than conventional writing.
 You start thinking about fields, buttons, and colors as “words.”
-You were already a great storyteller to begin with, so considering the beginning, the middle, and the end of an expereince is a natural fit to creating user journeys.
+You were a great storyteller to begin with, so considering the beginning, the middle, and the end of a journey is a natural fit.
 A solid UX design is really a series of steps to meet a goal.
-Sketching out a wireframe (for example) is a logical next step in your own evolution.
+Sketching out a wireframe (for example) is a logical next step in your own professional evolution.

 Content strategy.
 To me this means thinking about writing and where it fits.
 My content strategy experience ranges from UX work to branding and marketing efforts.
-If you had to break it out, I suppose you could say content strategy is a few steps back from content design.
+I suppose you could say content strategy is a few steps back from content design.
 If you’re redoing your website, I can help you figure out what to do with all your stuff.

 Blogging, content marketing, longer writing.
 I write blogs and long-form content on complex topics like health care.
 These pieces are thoroughly researched, SEO-ready, and positioned for social and inbound marketing.

 Digital strategy.
 I don’t love the word “digital,” but it works.
 Working with content often puts me in the position to help out with bigger ideas.
 Content is at the center of most things.
 That’s why they call it content, I guess.